The thought that popped into my mind was unexpected.

 Not nurturing in the sense of cosseting, indulging, or over-protecting.
 Rather, David supported and encouraged his team on one hand and pushed us relentlessly toward rigorous goals on the other.

-He inspired us to better ourselves so we could better the company.
+David inspired us to better ourselves so we could better the company.

 The main reason for leading is to help other people win. ~Jim Kouzes and Barry Posner

-7 opposites wise and effective leaders manage
+7 opposites wise leaders manage

-They delegate and guide.
+Opposite #1: delegate and guide.

-They empower employees who have the right skills to do the right work at the right time.
+Wise leaders empower employees who have the right skills to do the right work at the right time.
 They check in periodically to assure all is well, answer questions, or remove barriers.

-They hold people accountable and create freedom.
+Opposite #2: hold people accountable and create freedom.

-Having the latitiude to create, take risks, and disrupt the status quo is a precious gift.
+Having the latitude to create, take risks, and disrupt the status quo is a precious gift.
 However, this gift comes with strings: responsibility and accountability.
 These leaders know, and teach others, that they must deal with the consequences, intended and otherwise, and see things through.
 There’s no walking away when the going gets tough or pointing the finger of blame at someone else.

-They dream and do.
+Opposite #3: dream and do.

-They know that work can’t always be like a spreadsheet that contains the perfect formula that always tallies perfectly.
+Effective leaders understand that leading others isn’t like a spreadsheet that contains the perfect formula that always tallies perfectly.
 Nurturing leaders make room, and time, for dreaming, for feeling, for connecting.
 They encourage creativity, imagination, fun, laughter, and sometimes a little silliness.

-They champion and oppose.
+Opposite #4: champion and oppose.

 Sometimes the right answer is yes, other times it’s no. Nurturing leaders don’t back away from saying no. They also have the backs of those on their team.

-They celebrate success and allow failure.
+Opposite #5: celebrate success and allow failure.

 Giving an employee permission to fail and then learn from failure is the one of greatest gifts a leader can grant.
 The lessons of success may be superficial, not so with failure.
 Failure brings alignment to our heads, hearts, and hands.
 It helps us see the value in leading with our hearts and managing with our heads.

-They foster the individual and sustain the collective.
+Opposite #6: foster the individual and sustain the collective.

 Some activities can be all about “I.” Some things must be about “we.”
 Nurturing leaders know when to flex between the team and the individual.

-They pull back and push forward.
+Opposite #7: pull back and push forward.

 Do those being served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous? ~Robert Greenleaf